datarootsio/ml-skeleton-py/HOWTO.md

 ### data/

 Location for data in various shapes.
+Directories for storing data:
-Note that the `raw` data should always be considered **immutable**.
+`raw` - contains original dataset, which should always be considered **immutable**.
+`staging` - data obtained after preprocessing - cleaning, merging, filtering etc.
+`transformed` - data ready for modeling (dataset containing features and label).
+`predictions` - for storing predictions calculated using the model.

 For larger projects, where it's infeasible to have project specific datasets within the project structure,
 make sure to update the configuration and connectors to reflect as much.